Coral Reef Research News

 Program 5: Resilience of linked social-ecological systems (Terry Hughes, JCU)

-Program 7: Policy development, institutions and governance of coral reefs (Simon Foale, JCU)
+Program 8: Genomics and metagenomics of coral reefs (David Miller, JCU)

 The ARC Centre of Excellence takes a leading role in multi-national research programs.
 It is the largest single institutional contributor to the Global Coral Reef Targeted Research Program, funded by the World Bank, and is an Institutional Member of the Resilience Alliance.
 The ARC Centre of Excellence has strong links to the Census of Marine Life project, and to coral reef management agencies worldwide, particularly the Great Barrier Reef Marine Park Authority in Townsville.